stcz/initramfs-tools-network-hook/README.md

 # initramfs-tools-network-hook
+With this initramfs scripts it is possible to add a bond or vlan device to your initramfs, for example to unlock your encrypted disks via SSH (Dropbear) over a vlan or bond interface.

 You can add this hooks to your initramfs-tools to get support for bond interfaces or vlan interfaces during boot.
 You can configure the hooks in your /etc/initramfs-tools/initramfs.conf.
-Tested successfully under debian 9.
+Tested successful under debian 10.
 It should also work on other debian based Distros like ubuntu.

+The scripts should leave a empty networkconfiguration for the operating system.

 # Requiments
 The package `ifenslave` for bonding support.
 The package `vlan` for vlan support.

 # Installation
 Copy the files to the corresponding folder on your system.
-Make the hooks and scripts are executable.
+Make sure the hooks and scripts are executable.

 # Add VLAN Interface
 Add the following Line to your `/etc/initramfs-tools/initramfs.conf` to enable the VLAN IDs 221 and 222 on eth0: